sandrosage/Monocular_Depth_Estimation/readme.md

-## Segmentation-guided Monocular Depth Estimation with Metric Depth for ressource-constraint devices
+## Segmentation-guided Monocular Metric Depth Estimation

 This repository contains code to compute depth from a single image, a directory of images and a single video.
 It accompanies several depth models developed by the following papers: